 First up, Breath of the Wild is a Switch launch title, and that is the preferred platform for fans looking to play it in full HD on the new Nintendo console.
 You can order it from Amazon for £48, though Game and Zavvi are both offering it for closer to the full £60.

 There's also a Special Edition version of the game for European players.
 This includes the game, a soundtrack CD, and a Master Sword figurine.
-While it's sold out at most retailers, Amazon still has some available at £113.99.
+While it's sold out at most retailers, Amazon still has some available.

 What DLC will be available?

-Nintendo has confirmed that Breath of the Wild will be the first ever Zelda game in history to get downloadable content (DLC).
+Breath of the Wild is the first ever Zelda game in history to get downloadable content (DLC).

-Now that the game is on sale in the UK, users are able to buy the Expansion Pass priced at £17.99 from the eShop, bagging them two sets of downloadable content which will be released later this year on both platforms.
+Users are able to buy the Expansion Pass priced at £17.99 from the eShop, bagging them two sets of downloadable content.

-However, three new treasure chests will appear in the game’s Great Plateau area immediately after ordering – one of which contains a Nintendo Switch logo shirt that Link can wear with the other two containing 'useful items'.
+Yhree new treasure chests will also appear in the game’s Great Plateau area immediately after ordering – one of which contains a Nintendo Switch logo shirt that Link can wear with the other two containing 'useful items'.

 The Master Trials DLC

-The first DLC for Breath of the Wild will arrive on 30 June 2017 and includes a 'Trial of the Sword' challenge, a new hard mode, a new feature for the in-game map, and some new gear.
+The first DLC for Breath of the Wild arrived on 30 June 2017 and includes a 'Trial of the Sword' challenge, a new hard mode, a new feature for the in-game map, and some new gear.
 Here's a full breakdown of what you get: